infolks/labelmore-essentials/README.md

 7. Minimum Sides            : Minimum sides needed for the polygon *(minimum value is 3)*
 8. Snap to Point            : Snap to the closest point on the workspace *(Useful when working with semantic segmentations)*
 9. Minimum Snap Distance    : Minimum distance needed between the points for them to snap together

+### Label Settings

+#### Contour Label

+10. Show Vertex Points      : Make vertex points visible for contour label

+#### Keypoint Label

+11. Keypoint Radius         : Radius of the keypoint label
+12. Skeleton                : Show skeleton of the keypoints or not